carjimfa/mendelson-app/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+Many functionalities (open files, SQLite DB) are not present in the development server since they need Tauri to work.
+Currently there's a very simple mock service with factory in place but should be imroved.

 ## Build and run the app